Cheap vacation spots for travelers on a budget in 2024

 Americans vacationing close to home likely won’t have to worry about how to pay for things while traveling.
 But if you’re taking advantage of travel deals to somewhere like Europe, South America, Asia or another international destination, you’ll want to watch out for extra fees you could incur for using your card to pay in a foreign country.

-Some credit cards, for example, will charge a foreign transaction fee, which is a surcharge you pay when making a transaction in a foreign country.
+Some credit cards charge foreign transaction fees, which are surcharges you pay when making a transaction in a foreign country.
 To avoid paying more than you need to, make sure you research whether your credit card charges foreign transaction fees and familiarize yourself with best practices for using a credit card internationally.

 One thing to keep in mind: Capital One credit cards don’t charge foreign transaction fees for purchases made while traveling abroad.
 View important rates and disclosures.